TRIA/P4/controlplane/README.md

-This folder contains the control plane components of the NPL-based RINA router
+Control plane components for the P4-based RINA router